bhnord/activities/README.md

 **04/19 10:00AM - 09/01 05:00PM @ Boston Public Garden**
 Opening Day: Saturday, April 19, 2025 at 10amThe Swan Boats are a fleet of pontoon pleasure boats which operate in a pond in the Public Garden in Boston, Massachusetts.
 <a href="https://swanboats.com/take-a-ride/" target="_blank">info link</a>

-### Boston Marathon Fan Fest

-**04/18 03:00PM - 04/20 06:00PM @ City Hall Plaza**
-Boston Marathon Fan Fest presented by DICK'S Sporting Goods is the place to soak in the race-week atmosphere and have fun as you gear up for race day.
-<a href="https://www.baa.org/races/boston-marathon/fan-fest" target="_blank">info link</a>

 ### Thrift (S)hop